bobbylight/AutoComplete/distfiles/readme.txt

   same Creative Commons 3.0 License.

   "osx_sizegrip.png" is a reproduction of the size grip used on native OS X windows.
-It is distributed under the same LGPL license as the meat of the AutoComplete library.
+It is distributed under the same modified BSD license as the meat of the AutoComplete library.